-Restoration of the 14,000 sq. ft. of wall paintings in the seven-corridor system known as the Brumidi Corridors on the first floor of the U.S. Senate has been an on-going project undertaken by Cunningham-Adams since 1991.
+Restoration of the 25,000 sq. ft. of wall and ceiling paintings in the seven-corridor system known as the Brumidi Corridors on the first floor of the U.S. Senate engaged the Cunningham-Adams team from 1991 to 2017.

-Upon exposure of the original we repaired and physical or aesthetic damage we found.
+Upon exposure of the original, we repaired any physical or aesthetic damage we found.
+Flaking and powdering paint was readhered to the surfaces; scratches, holes and gouges were repaired.
+Compensation for pictorial loss and distortion was done in delicate water colors to match the original.
 Before addressing the surfaces however, we identified and mapped areas of failure in the underlying plaster and stabilized them with an infusion technique we developed specifically for the plaster at the Capitol.
 The technique allows continuous infusion of consolidant into the plaster at controllable pressure over an indefinite period and has produced excellent results.

 Recovery of the artistic elegance and high technical skill of the original art work in the Brumidi Corridors introduced a monumental change in the appearance of the public spaces on the ground floor of the Senate Wing.
 The on-going project also presented a unique educational experience for the staff and visitors to the Capitol over the two and a half decades as it unfolded.